Build good mental health with coaching

 Walking for at least 30 minutes a day is a practice that'll keep you sane and satisfied.

 3 .
-Sleep
+Get quality sleep

-Sometimes, poor mental health can be either the cause or result of bad sleep, and it's not always easy to know which one.
+Sometimes, poor mental health can be either the cause or result of inadequate sleep, and it's not always easy to know which one.
 But if you never really think about your sleep habits and environment, you might be missing a crucial missing link in living up to your potential.

 Sleeping well has become an area of intense interest recently, with sleep scientist Matthew Walker leading the crusade for us all to prioritize sleep as our #1 health concern.
 If you haven't already, check out his TED talk and find out what simple changes you can make that might have big results.

 How many bad decisions were made throughout history by people running on too little sleep?
-One shudders to think.

 4 .
-Breathe
+Breathing exercise practices

 It's something you've practiced more than anything else, but can you really say you're good at it?
 Breathing is so important for reducing stress and giving your brain the fuel it needs to function properly.